-The Columbian Magazine, one year in
+The Columbian Magazine, one year in Two copies one year,

 Ploughs of the most approved plan will be apply to the publisher immediately.
-The usual tell what ailed him. discount will be made to them.
+The usual tell what ailed him.

-3 Astor House

 SHERMAN'S LOZENGES.

-MORE THAN SIX MILLION OF BOXES OF Dr. Sherman's Lozenges AVE BEEN SOLD in the United States, Mexico, West Indies, Great Britain and throughout the WORLD, in the Year 1843.
-Hundreds and Thousands bless the day they were induced by the persuation of a friend, to try Sher- CONFIRMED CONSUMPTION.
+MORE THAN SIX MILLION OF BOXES OF Dr. Sherman's Lozenges

+TAVE BEEN SOLD in the United States Mexico, West Indies, Great Britain and country.
+The subscribers have on hand and throughout the WORLD, in the Year 1843.
+Hundreds and Thousands bless the day they were induced by the persuation of a friend, to try Sherman's Lozenges.

+CONFIRMED CONSUMPTION.